matthew-n-gee/NYSERDA-Branscomb-Solar-NDVI/README.md

         + *Note: To ensure normal distribution needed to perform paired t-test*
     +  Boxplot of paired t-test results of NDVI on Branscomb Solar edge and control variable
 5. rmarkdowns
     + rmarkdown script code chunks to create paired t-test & boxplots for NDVI Branscomb Solar edge buffer and control variable
+        + *Note: may need to import .csv dataset in `results` subdirectory to run script*